ArsenalPay/iOS-ArsenalPay-API-SDK/README.md

 Usage
 ----
-To use the sdk, just import ArsenalPayiOsSDK header file loke this:
+To use the sdk, just import ArsenalPayiOsSDK header file like this:

 ```objective-c
 #import "ArsenalPayiOsSDK.h"